securedimensions/geoserver-geopackage-encryption-plugin/DECRYPTING.md

-# Decrypting the Encrypted GeoPackage Format
+# Decrypting the Secure GeoPackage Format
 The encrypted data for Features or Tiles is stored as a SQLite BLOB.
-Each BLOB starts with the Initialization Vecotr (16 Bytes) directly followed by the actually encrypted data.
+Each BLOB starts with the Initialization Vecotr (i.e. 16 Bytes) directly followed by the actually encrypted data.

-In order to decrypt the data, you first need to fetch the (decryption) key from the [Key Management System](htts://ogc.secure-dimensions.com/kms).
-With the obtained key, the actual data can be decrypted.
+In order to decrypt the data, the (decryption) key needs to be fetched from the [Key Management System](htts://ogc.secure-dimensions.com/kms).
+With the obtained key, the data can be decrypted.

 In the following, you'll see a manual step-by-step walk through leveraging Linux command line tools: